holtskinner/holtskinner/README.md

 _May 2016 - May 2017_

-  - Implemented a front-end interface for displaying the NEDOCS score of an ER.
+  - Implemented a front-end interface to display the NEDOCS score of an ER.
     - Deployed in the University of Missouri Hospital in October 2016.
-  - Designed and implemented a data analytics application to track use cases and errors for client-facing applications.
+  - Created a data analytics application to track use cases and errors for client-facing applications.
     - Currently used by Tiger Institute Managers and Developers.
   - Created target cases for voice recognition algorithms.